thejeshgn/Ecodiv-responsive/README.md

 * Navigation menu can be collapsed (hidden) to save real estate and to reduce page scrolling
 * Image resize to fit within screen (only works when navigation menu on top)

-For an example webpage, see http://ecodiv.org/swp/test2/Home.html
+For an example webpage, see http://ecodiv.org/swp/test2/Home.html or see the screenshots below.

 ### Screenshots